 Bibliolatry is what is also known as worshiping the Bible being a form of idolatry.
 Now, I don’t know of anyone who actually worships the Bible even bowing down, singing, and praying to it.
 I haven’t heard of any temples or gold Bibles that people worship.
 See, “bibliolatry” is actually used to refer to the act of worshiping God’s laws and not God.

-I could write a book on the Word, but God already inspired one.
-Look at the reasons to respect the saving Word.
-The Word is alive and active with no need of revival or any new life to be blown into it (Heb.
-4:12).
-The Word gives life (John 6:63, 1 Cor.
-15:1–2).
-One must be born of the Spirit to enter the kingdom of Heaven, and Christians are born of the Spirit by the Word of God (1 Pet.
-1:23, 1 Cor.
-4:15).
+The reasons to respect the saving Word.
+The Word is alive and active with no need of revival or any new life to be blown into it (Heb 4:12).
+The Word gives life (John 6:63; 1 Cor 15:1–2).
+One must be born of the Spirit to enter the kingdom of Heaven, and Christians are born of the Spirit by the Word of God (1 Cor 4:!5; 1 Pet 1:23).
 The Word sanctifies Christians (John 17:17).
-The Word comforts (1 Thes.
-4:18).
-There’s more.
-The Spirit guided the Apostles unto all truth for the writing of the Word of God (John 16:13).
-The Word presents the fruits of the Spirit (Gal.
-5:22, Jam.
-1:18).
-God’s Word also produces love (1 John 2:5, Rom.
-5:5).
+The Word comforts (1 Thess 4:18).
+Furthermore, the Spirit guided the apostles unto all truth for the writing of the Word of God (John 16:13).
+The Word presents the fruits of the Spirit (Gal 5:22; Jas 1:18).
+God’s Word also produces love (Rom 5:5; 1 John 2:5).
 The written Word of the Scriptures is not just another religious guide book.

 Christ’s words are not just symbols written on paper.
 His words are spirit and life.
 Can anyone else say the same thing about their words?
-It is based on these words that we must live.
-It is by these words that we know Christ enough to worship Him and love Him.
+Upon these words, the faithful must live.
+By these words, Christians know Christ enough to worship Him and love Him.
 We may have a general love for strangers lost and saved, but to really love someone, one has to know that person.
 No one can love Christ without knowing Him and the more we know Him, then the more we’ll love Him.
 The sole source to get to know the Lord is the written Word and all other sources learn from the Bible.
 I wonder how many people who label Bible followers as “Bibliolaters” are themselves biblically illiterate worshiping their own imaginations of God, their own lusts of the flesh, lusts of the eyes, or their own life’s pride.
 Most don’t know the Scriptures and just rely on their own philosophy, the traditions of men.

 No one should be accused of the horrible sin of idolatry, because they submit to Christ’s words presented in the Scriptures.
-It is true that the Bible is not just laws, but it is also not just a love letter.
-It’s so much more.
+The Bible is not just laws, but it is also not just a love letter.
+The Bible is so much more than what can summarize.
 We must love the principles and ideals that Christ presents for the Church, which He has built and bought with His own blood.
 My heart aches to know that so many are changing to their own version of Christianity, because they think of the Scriptures as cold pages disconnected from knowing and loving God and His Son.
-Yet we love God by obeying His commands (1 John 5:3, 2 John 9).
+However, the faithful love God by obeying Jesus’s commands (1 John 5:3; 2 John 9).
 Where are Christ’s commands?
 His commands are in the book for which some would like to think is an idol of worship.